neurips-time-series-workshop/neurips-time-series-workshop.github.io/_pages/about.md

 profile:
   align: right

-news: true # includes a list of news items
+news: false # includes a list of news items.
+TODO: set to true when needed
 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---